Artane Band: Foundation and ethos

 The band was formed in 1872 and first performed in public in 1874 for the visiting Prince of Wales, later Edward VII.

-The band performed outside Ireland for the first time at the London Exhibition of 1884.
-The band also played for Queen Victoria during her visit to the industrial school in 1900 and performed for King George V in 1911 during his visit to Maynooth College even playing "God save the King".
+The band performed outside Ireland for the first time at the London Exhibition of 1884, and visited Aberdeen in 1888 as part of the Irish Exhibition.
+The band also played for Queen Victoria during her visit to the industrial school in 1900 and performed for King George V in 1911 during his visit to Maynooth College even playing "God Save the King".
 The band has also played for US Presidents Kennedy, Nixon and Clinton during their state visits to Ireland.

 It became well known for playing at Croke Park at major matches of the Gaelic Athletic Association (GAA), playing before the match and at the half time interval, and leading the All-Ireland final teams' pre-match procession around the pitch.
-Its first GAA matches were on Whit Monday 1886, and the association encouraged spectators to sing "Amhrán na bhFiann" and other Irish songs to the band's accompaniment; this reflected a commitment to cultural nationalism shared by the GAA and the Christian Brothers who ran the school.
+Its first GAA matches were on Whit Monday 1886 on playing fields on the North Circular Road, and the association encouraged spectators to sing "Amhrán na bhFiann" and other Irish songs to the band's accompaniment; this reflected a commitment to cultural nationalism shared by the GAA and the Christian Brothers who ran the school.

-The GAA invited the band to play at 1947 All Ireland Football Final at the Polo Grounds, New York, after which the went on to play in Boston.
+The GAA invited the band to play at 1947 All Ireland Football Final at the Polo Grounds, New York, after which they went on to play in Boston.
 The band also played at Wembley Stadium in London in 1957 when it hosted its first GAA matches.

+In 1966, the band played at a pageant in Croke Park hosted by the GAA and members of the band performed in Kilmainham Gaol as part of the commemorations of the 1916 Rising.